 Can hackers break through the VPN shield?

-Besides breaking encryption, there’s another method of hacking into a VPN.
-And it’s referred to as stealing the key.
+Besides breaking encryption, there’s another method of hacking into a VPN, usually referred to as stealing the key.
+This happens when a hacker finds a piece of information that can encode or decode data.
 In practice, this theft is more realistic than finding cracks in encryption.
 By saying realistic, I don’t mean easy, but it makes sense that this tactic is far more attractive to hackers than spending years on decryption.

-To sum up, VPN hacks aren’t common or easy to accomplish.
-If you use a good premium VPN, you shouldn’t worry about hacking because VPN software engineers put users’ security at the forefront.
-And at the end of the day, you’ll be far more secure online with a VPN than without it.
+Technically yes, but VPN hacks aren’t common or easy to accomplish.
+If you use a good premium VPN, there’s almost no chance your security will be compromised.
+The hoops that the hackers have to jump through to accomplish it make it not worth the hassle.
+And at the end of the day, you’ll always be far more secure online with a VPN than without it.

 Leave your security to us